A strong (with photosynthetically active radiation) aquarium light is one of the most important pieces of equipment for planted tanks.

 My Nicrew light also gets very warm to the touch.

-Overall, I like the Nicrew light’s intensity for the price, but it does feel a little less durable than the Finnex Clip light.
+Overall, I like the Nicrew light’s intensity for the price, and if you are growing more demanding aquarium plants, I would chose the Nicrew over the Finnex Clip light.

 Strong light for the price;

 Low profile (allowing it to be installed in tight spaces);

 Light gets noticeably warm.